Restoration Leads the Path to Homeownership

-Restoration President Colvin Grannum discusses how design professionals can incorporate aims of equity and wealth creation into their designs.
+Restoration President and CEO Colvin W. Grannum discusses how design professionals can incorporate aims of equity and wealth creation into their designs.

 “One need only take a casual look at this audience to see that we have a long way to go in this field,” he told a crowd teeming with some of the most prominent figures in architecture.”…